Adzuki Bean: In-Depth Nutrition, Diets, Health, & More

 Fitting all the recommendations, adzuki beans are perfect for this diet.

 On this diet, adding a minimal amount of salt is allowed when boiling adzuki beans.

 Adzuki beans are to be avoided during the initial Induction phase of the Atkins diet.

 During the second or the Balancing phase, adzuki beans are to be used only in strict moderation.
 For example, half a serving of adzuki beans can be consumed daily.

-The third and fourth phases, known as Pre-maintenance and Lifelong maintenance, allow a higher intake of net carbs, however, adzuki beans still should be consumed mindfully.
+The third and fourth phases, known as Pre-maintenance and Lifelong maintenance, allow a higher intake of carbs; however, adzuki beans should still be consumed mindfully.

 Adzuki beans are not allowed during the first and second or Attack and Cruise phases of this diet.

 Starchy foods, such as adzuki beans, can be slowly added during the third or Consolidation phase and used throughout the fourth or Stabilization phase.